grpc-ecosystem/go-grpc-middleware/logging/logrus/DOC.md

 func DefaultClientCodeToLevel(code codes.Code) logrus.Level
 ```
 DefaultClientCodeToLevel is the default implementation of gRPC return codes to
-log levels for server side.
+log levels for client side.

 #### func  DefaultCodeToLevel